 Apartment insurance also provides liability protection in case of injury to other people or damage to property of other people.
 Your insurance policy will also offer living expenses protection in the event you need to relocate temporarily due to a loss.

 Apartment insurance includes coverage for personal property such as furniture, electronics, and appliances, additional living expense coverages, and personal liability coverage.
-There are also additional coverages such as sewer back up coverage and overland water coverage that can be added to your apartment insurance policy to ensure that you and your rental are properly protected.
+There are also additional coverages for common perils such as sewer back up coverage and overland water coverage that can be added to your apartment insurance policy to ensure that you and your apartment are properly protected.

-With liability coverage, in the event that there is an injury to other people, or damage to other people’s property, your insurance company will assist with costs associated with the event, such as legal defence and judgement costs, to the limit specified on your policy.
-Many insurance brokers recommend $2 million in liability coverage given the high costs associated with legal actions.
+Liability coverage is additional protection in the event that there is an injury to other people, or damage to other people’s property, your insurance company will assist with costs associated with the event, such as legal defence and judgement costs, to the limit specified on your policy.
+Many insurance brokers recommend $2 million in liability insurance coverage given the high costs associated with legal actions.

-An insurance broker specializing in apartment renter’s insurance can further discuss liability coverage with you and provide guidance and advice.
+An insurance broker specializing in apartment insurance can further discuss personal liability protection with you and provide guidance and advice.

 Suppose a guest is injured at your home.
 Whether you are legally liable or not, voluntary medical coverage can help pay for the injured person’s medical expenses, such as dental costs, physiotherapy costs, and others.
-Limits will be outlined on your policy.
+Special limits will be outlined on your policy.

 Suppose you or someone in your household damage another person’s property, say you break a window.
 In that case, there is limited voluntary property damage coverage in your apartment insurance policy to pay for the damage.
 This coverage may also apply to property you borrowed from someone, such as borrowing a friend’s lawnmower.
 Limits will be outlined on your policy.